 He has stood for election at all levels of government from Town (2010), Borough (2011 and 2015), County (2017) and Parliament (2017).
 He was the Chair of Andover and North West Hampshire Labour Party between 2015 and 2019.

 Andy is currently pioneering a new church plant on a new housing development, Picket Twenty, in Andover.
 Picket Twenty Church is an inclusive and affirming church.
 He is an authorised presbyter in the Methodist church and since September 2019 he has been the Minister at Bridge St and St Andrew's Methodist Churches in Andover.

 Andy has worked for a number of charities, most recently for the Good Neighbours Network, helping to tackle social isolation and loneliness through acts of kindness across Hampshire.
 For Good Neighbours Network, he trained voluntary groups on GDPR, Safeguarding & DBS checks, Insurances, Constitutional matters, volunteer management and volunteer recruitment.
 Before that he worked for the leading Disability charity, Enham Trust as a Corporate, Community and Events Fundraiser.
 Andy is also a Trustee for the Yellow Brick Road Project which helps to prevent youth homelessness and young person isolation.

 Andy is often invited to preach across many denominations and invited to speak at conferences & events.
-He speaks on topics including justice and social justice, political engagement, Christian engagement in public life and LGBTQ inclusion.
+He speaks on topics including social justice, political engagement, Christian engagement in public life and LGBTQ inclusion.